 I want my author website to visually represent my novels, so this week I contacted a professional web designer to rework and redesign the whole thing from the bottom up.
-Now the big question, if I had to choose five or six pictures that would immediately bring to life my shabby chic stories, what would I choose?
+Now the big question, if I had to choose five or six pictures that would immediately bring to life my stories, what would I choose?

-Those of us who love to rework, remodel, recycle, and pick through treasures know that shabby chic is not a goal but a process.
+Those of us who love to rework, remodel, recycle, and pick through treasures know that shabby style is not a goal but a process.
 It’s a journey.
 It’s a vision not only to redesign a space, but to search out lost and unexpected gems that will come together in a way that is charming and meaningful.

 Most of us have experienced the stress and joy of tearing things completely apart and pieced them back together.
-Shabby chic is that excursion, the whole tour from ugly and horrible, (outdated and nasty dirty) to unthinkable, (How will I ever fix what I just uncovered?) to salvage, (I can except this) to fabulous, (Not exactly how I’d planned it in the beginning, but…) and then the never ending tweaking (Ohhh this would be perfect in the…)
+Shabby style is that excursion, the whole tour from ugly and horrible, (outdated and nasty dirty) to unthinkable, (How will I ever fix what I just uncovered?) to salvage, (I can except this) to fabulous, (Not exactly how I’d planned it in the beginning, but…) and then the never ending tweaking (Ohhh this would be perfect in the…)

 The photos I select will need to include the bare and naked middle part of reworking a piece or a space, as well as the calm and serene, comfortable and beautiful part at the end; maybe a few piles of junk, stripped screw heads, or a second hand shop?
 Nothing could convey the aching back or the endless brain drain involved.